-As the internet-savvy generation molds it’s ways to unlimited access, the need to access their usage patterns through metrics becomes persistent.
-Analytics can thus help businesses in providing invaluable insights and actionable data to improve the overall user experience for customers.
+As the internet-savvy generation molds its ways to unlimited access, the need to access their usage patterns through metrics becomes persistent.
+Mobile/Web app analytics can thus help businesses in providing invaluable insights and actionable data to improve the overall user experience for customers.

 It’s important to note the structural differences between the two types of analytics.

 Before the widespread popularity of mobile phones and the advent of big data analysis, data was generated mainly by desktop web application users.
 At that time, web analytics focused on metrics like page views primarily.

 On the other hand, modern web analytics includes the following traits.

 There are many pain points of analyzing websites.
 Internet users do not need to download or install any software, which makes it harder for web developers to track individual users.
 Users also tend to install ad-blockers on web applications to disable advertisements.
 They also ignore the ads and avoid clicking them due to the larger screen sizes.
 Hence, they need to have a very different form of analyzing and tracking parameters.